 Easy Carrot Soufflé

-My Easy Carrot Soufflé is creamy, slightly sweet, and has a little more texture than your average soufflé; how I like it.
+My Easy Carrot Soufflé is creamy, slightly sweet, and has a little more texture than your average soufflé; just how I like it.
 And you’ll like it too!
-This side dish is perfect for the holidays, great for family gatherings, and the ideal complement to any main entree.
+This side dish is perfect for the holidays, for family gatherings, and the ideal complement to any main entrée.

 carrot souffle sprinkled with powdered sugar